gamedevmcgill/gamedevmcgill.ca/content/posts/2019-10-29/index.md

   - 2019-2020
 ---

-# New faces, new tech & a warm welcome

 Our second blog post of the school year is here!
 It's been a really (read: *really*) busy few weeks, what with our new members joining us (over 50!), a whole blitz of internal and external events, and much more.
 Here's our biweekly recap of what's been going down: